Monday, May 30, 2011

 Plot Summary

 Fifteen years after Earth gets destroyed by the Drej, a race of energy beings, Cale Tucker discovers that he has a genetically encoded map in his ring.
 It leads him to a lost spaceship known as the Titan.
-This ship's secret gives humanity a chance for a new home.
+This ship's secret gives humanity a chance at a new home.
 The Drej seek to destroy the Titan, so Cale joins the crew of the Valkyrie.
 Together, they must find the Titan in time, as the survival of humanity depends on them.

 Voice Cast